Chau Chak Wing: Philanthropy

 In May 2009, Chau, then still domiciled in Guangzhou, donated CN¥3 million to a Chinese Public Security Bureau training centre in order that society "be well managed".

 In 2010, Chau contributed A$20 million, in instalments over ten years, towards the A$150 million construction cost of the Dr Chau Chak Wing Building, part of the University of Technology Sydney (UTS), together with an ancillary A$5 million scholarship fund.
 The Dr Chau Chak Wing building was completed in 2013.
 Chau was awarded an honorary doctorate by UTS in 2014, shortly after completion of the UTS building bearing his name.
 In 2015, another A$15 million was contributed for the construction of the Chau Chak Wing Museum at the University of Sydney.
 The museum opened in 2020.

 In 2015, Chau donated A$60,000 to the Australian War Memorial for the Anzac Diversity Education Program.
 He donated an additional A$500,000 for the creation of the Kingold Education and Media Centre.

-In the four years from 2014 to 2018, Chau donated approximately A$4 million to the two major Australian political parties.

 In 2019, Chau established the Chau Chak Wing Foundation.

-In November 2019, Chau donated A$500,000 to Soldier On, an Australian organization dedicated to supporting veterans and their families, and has pledged additional donations.
+In November 2019, Chau donated A$500,000 to Soldier On, an Australian organization dedicated to supporting veterans and their families, and pledged additional donations.

+Political donations

+From 2014 to 2018, Chau donated approximately A$4 million to the two major Australian political parties.